HouzuoGuo/laitos/doc/[Daemon]-DNS-server.md

     sudo ./laitos -config <CONFIG FILE> -daemons ...,dnsd,...

-## Test
+## Test (Optional)
-Assuming that daemon listens on port 53, perform the tests from a computer where you will use the ad-blocking DNS server, such as home network:
+Assuming that daemon listens on port 53, perform this tests from a computer where you will be use the ad-blocking DNS server, such as a laptop on your home network:

 1. Observe successful "Name-Address" answers from the following two system command (for both UDP and TCP):